 A "curved cell" is a 3D shape curved in 4D space.
 It has the same properties as a flat 3D shape, but we already can't imagine it clearly.

-A 4D shape that is covered only by flat "surcells" is called polychoron, or multicell body.
-(Jap: 多胞体.)
+A 4D shape that is covered only by flat "surcells" is called polychoron.
+(Jap: 多胞体 = multicell body.)
 Polychora have some properties in common:

-Thinking question: how many faces, edges and vertices does an Ex (600-cell) have?
-(The Ex is made by 600 regular tetrahedra; 5 cells meet at any edge; 20 cells meet at any vertex.)
+Thinking question: how many faces, edges and vertices does the hexacosichoron (600-cell) have?
+(The hexacosichoron is made by 600 regular tetrahedra; 5 cells meet at any edge; 20 cells meet at any vertex.)

 Polychora with the fewest cells are "tetrahedral pyramids," which are made by 5 triangular pyramids.